-Accessing Database manager
+Accessing Database Manager

 You can access Database manager in three ways.

-- Click on the “More” menu (three dots) in the site list and select “Open database manager”
+- Click on the More menu (kebab/three-dot) in the site list and select Open database manager.

-- Click the “Database Manager” button at the top of the site detail page
+- Click the Database manager button at the top of the Site info page.

-- Database manager is available on port
+- Database manager is available through the host machine on port

-When you visit Adminer by clicking a button in DevKinsta you are always taken to the appropriate database automatically but you can switch between them within Adminer as well.
-You can switch between databases using the dropdown in the top of the left hand sidebar.
+When you visit Adminer by clicking a button in DevKinsta you are always taken to the appropriate database automatically, but you can switch between them within Adminer as well.
+You can switch between databases using the dropdown in the top of the left-hand sidebar.

 Clicking on any table name in the sidebar will take you to the structure view of that table.
 You can see each field and the type of data it holds.

-Clicking “SELECT” in the sidebar next to the table name will take you to a page that shows you the first 50 items within that table.
+Clicking SELECT in the sidebar next to the table name will take you to a page that shows you the first 50 items within that table.
 You can dive into different parts of the table using the controls at the top of the page.

 You need to click the blue title above the boxes to gain access to the forms they contain.
-You can then set up views using multiple select, search, sort, limit and length directives.
+You can then set up views using multiple select, search, sort, limit, and text length directives.
 Note that your searches are mapped to the URL so you can save views by bookmarking the page.

-If you need a more elaborate SQL query to view data you can click edit next to the query displayed in the top of the screen to gain access to an SQL editor.
+If you need a more elaborate SQL query to view data you can click Edit next to the query displayed in the top of the screen to gain access to an SQL editor.

 You can edit any row by clicking the edit link within the results.
-When on the select data page you can add new items by clicking the “NEW ITEM” button.
+When on the select data page you can add new items by clicking the NEW ITEM button.
 This will give you a form with all the fields to fill out.

-You can run complex SQL queries by clicking the “SQL COMMAND” link at the top of the sidebar.
+You can run complex SQL queries by clicking the SQL COMMAND link at the top of the sidebar.
 This will take you to the SQL editor where you can type your query.
-Clicking “History” in the box below the editor will bring up recently run commands you can load up.
+Clicking History in the box below the editor will bring up recently run commands you can load up.

 mysql -h 192.168.99.254 -P 15100 -u root -p